 ICISE 2025

 The 1st International Conference on Industrial Systems & Energy (ICISE 2025) invites researchers and engineers to submit original, high-quality full papers on the latest advancements in industrial systems and energy.
-The conference will be held in Mostaganem, Algeria, from October 21st to 23rd, 2025.
+The conference will be held in Mostaganem, Algeria, on 21st and 22nd of October, 2025.

 ICISE 2025 offers a platform for academic and industrial communities to connect, share knowledge, and foster collaboration.
 PhD students and early-career researchers are particularly encouraged to present their work and engage in discussions with renowned experts.